RiemannSann/starter-hugo-academic/content/authors/admin/_index.md

 ---
 Wei Hong is a recent graduate who holds an MSc in Mathematical Sciences from the University of Oxford, where he also earned his BSc in Mathematics with distinction from the University of Manchester.

-Wei's academic pursuits have centered on the intersection of mathematics and statistics.
+Barney's academic pursuits have centered on the intersection of mathematics and statistics.
 He boasts strong programming skills in Python, R, MATLAB, Julia, and C++.
 His expertise extends to statistical probabilistic programming, including Anglican, and a wide range of statistical algorithms such as Probability Graph Models, Conditional Random Fields, Generative Adversarial Networks, and more.

-Wei excels in Statistics Analysis and Database Management.
+Barney excels in Statistics Analysis and Database Management.
 Proficient in SAS for data analysis and skilled in database systems like MySQL, PostgreSQL, and Microsoft SQL Server, he can efficiently process and analyze data.

-During his academic journey, Wei secured coveted placements with prestigious companies, establishing valuable connections within the industry.
+During his academic journey, Barney secured coveted placements with prestigious companies, establishing valuable connections within the industry.
 His affiliations with esteemed Chinese universities, including Peking University and Tsinghua University, further amplify his network.
-Wei's proactive engagement in student-led initiatives underscores his dedication to personal growth and community involvement.
+Barney's proactive engagement in student-led initiatives underscores his dedication to personal growth and community involvement.
 {style="text-align: justify;"}